Meet the 2020 Group Leaders

 Ph.D. student, Materials Science and Engineering

 “The unexamined life is not worth living.” -Socrates, Plato’s Apology

 Shruti is from Mumbai, India where she completed her undergraduate degree in chemical engineering.
 Currently, she is a doctoral student in the materials science and engineering program.
 Her work focuses on materials informatics where she uses machine learning to design and discover new materials for energy applications.
 Her advice for new graduate students is to always remember to be kind to yourself.

 Ph.D. student, Operations Research

 “In the depth of winter, I finally learned that within me there lay an invincible summer.” -Albert Camus

 Di Wu earned a B.A. in actuarial science and a B.S. in economics from the University of Minnesota in Twin Cities.
-Her current research focuses on trading strategies in the energy market and mechanism design.
+Her current research focuses on reinforcement learning and trading strategies in the energy market.
 Di suggests new graduate students plan strategically for their graduate studies and network with older students and professionals.
-According to Di’s suggestions, “Graduate School is more stressful than undergraduate study, so it is important to find your balance between your studies and life.
-A good way to balance your stress is through meeting people and joining fun activities.”
-She believes that Grad Groups is the perfect place to interact with other graduate students and to help you get familiar with campus resources to succeed in graduate study.
+According to Di’s suggestions, “Graduate School is more stressful than undergraduate study, so it is important to balance your studies and life.
+A good way to balance your stress is meeting people and joining fun activities.”
+She believes that Grad Groups is the perfect place to make friends and to help you get familiar with campus resources to succeed in graduate study.